Reinhard Peters: Discography

-Peters conducted several orchestras in recordings, including the orchestra of the Deutsche Oper Berlin, the Philharmonia Hungarica, the Berlin Philharmonic, the Radio-Symphonie-Orchester Berlin, the Münchner Philharmoniker and the Collegium Aureum.
-He conducted works by Adolphe Adam, Johann Sebastian Bach, Georg Friedrich Händel, Ruggero Leoncavallo Gioachino Rossini and Camille Saint-Saëns.
+Peters conducted several orchestras in recordings, including the orchestra of the Deutsche Oper Berlin, the Philharmonia Hungarica, the Berlin Philharmonic, the Radio-Symphonie-Orchester Berlin, the Munich Philharmonic and the Collegium Aureum.
+He conducted works by Adolphe Adam, Johann Sebastian Bach, George Frideric Handel, Ruggero Leoncavallo Gioachino Rossini and Camille Saint-Saëns.
 He also accompanied singers such as Dietrich Fischer-Dieskau, Ernst Haefliger and Rita Streich, including: